 Where to Rent Ski Gear

 As much as I love my own skis, I generally opt to leave them behind when flying to a ski destination.
-When in Breckenridge I always rent my ski gear from Christy’s Sports (on N. Main Street) in town.
+When in Breckenridge I usually rent my ski gear from Christy’s Sports, there are several in town.
 The shop is in a convenient place and they staff always takes really good care of me, making sure I’m set up with the correct gear for my ski level and the conditions.

 Another amazing option for rentals is the door-to-door service Ski Butlers.